DiligentGraphics/DiligentSamples/README.md

 ## [Tutorial 20 - Mesh Shader](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial20_MeshShader)

-This tutorial deomstrates how to use amplification and mesh shaders, the new programmable stages, to implement frustum culling and LOD calculation on the GPU.
+This tutorial demonstrates how to use amplification and mesh shaders, the new programmable stages, to implement view frustum culling and object LOD calculation on the GPU.

 ![](Tutorials/Tutorial20_MeshShader/Animation_Large.gif)